Miladkhodabandehloo/go_gorm_test_suite/README.md

 # go_gorm_test_suite
-a method for having a test suite in using gorm in golang
+a method for having a test suite for using gorm in golang